agdiiura/PyInspireStat/ReadMe.md

 The code is optimized to return the number of papers in a given year, however it can be easily modified to obtain more sophisticated information.

-An code example with a plot is contained in the `IPython` notebook `plot_data.ipynb`.
+A code example with a plot is contained in the `IPython` notebook `plot_data.ipynb`.